pqrkchqps/diehard-dot-fund/docs/en/plugins/README.md

 Let's get started!

 ### PART 1: Create a basic plugin.
-First off, we’re going to create a local plugin, and initialize it with a git repository so it’s separate from the Diehard_Fund core codebase.
-This guide assumes you have a local dev instance of Diehard_Fund up and running.
+First off, we’re going to create a local plugin, and initialize it with a git repository so it’s separate from the DiehardFund core codebase.
+This guide assumes you have a local dev instance of DiehardFund up and running.

 First, create a new folder in the `/plugins` folder with the name of your plugin:
 ```